-Jeannie Hucko ("Applicant") seeks a variance from the St. Mary's County Comprehensive Zoning Ordinance ("CZO") Section 71.8.3 to disturb the Critical Area Buffer to construct a deck over an existing shed and provide access to a new structure.
+Payam Bakhaje ("Applicant") seeks a variance from the St. Mary's County Comprehensive Zoning Ordinance ("CZO") Section 71.8.3 to disturb the Critical Area Buffer and Section 71.5.2 to disturb the non-tidal wetland buffer to construct a single-family home.